-Prior to Dynamex, California, like the federal government, considered many factors is deciding whether an independent contractor really is an employee.
-Here are examples of those factors that I discussed in Avoiding the Independent Contractor Trap:
+Prior to Dynamex, California, like the federal government, considered many factors when deciding whether an independent contractor really is an employee.
+For example, as I discussed in Avoiding the Independent Contractor Trap, those factors include:

 - An individual who already has the necessary skills and training looks more like an independent contractor; one who needs training looks more like an employee.

 - An individual who is doing work for only one company looks more like an employee;Â an individual with multiple customers or clients looks more like an independent contractor.